atomist-skills/terraform-skill/README.md

 # What it's useful for

-This skill enables you to automatically run Terraform whenever your git repos change and provide visibility and control via ChatOps.
+This skill enables you to automatically run Terraform whenever your git repos change and provide visibility into the process.

+Terraform is an excellent tool for modeling the state of your cloud resources in code.
+In order to effectively make use of this tool in a team setting, all members of the team must be applying their changes to the cloud infrastructure in a standardized way — not running locally on their laptop.
+This skill allows the entire team to utilize a common workflow simply by pushing their changes to a git repo (and using all the same practices you would on any development project).
+In addition, the Terraform skill provides visibility into the infrastructure changes being applied either through the web based log view or through ChatOps integration.

 By default, the skill will first run a `terraform plan` and notify you of the changes to be made via a Chat message.
 Here you can review the proposed changes and, if appropriate, approve them which will cause a `terraform apply` to be run.
 This skill can also be used in an `auto-approve` mode in which changes will be automatically approved provided a